osbuild/release-action/README.md

 ## release-action

-This GitHub composite action is used for creating upstream releases in GitHub.
+This GitHub composite action is used for creating upstream git tags.
 It does the following:

+  * Bump the version number (based on the latest existing tag)
-  * Extracts the release note text from the git tag
+  * Extract the release note text from the pull requests associated with commits since the latest tag
-  * Creates a GitHub release based on the tag information
+  * Create a git tag with the release note text being the tag's body
-  * Automatically bumps the version (where applicable) and commits this change
+  * Push the tag to the upstream repository